pineapple-bois/USNationalParks/README.md

 ### Overview

-This project aims to build a partially normalized OLAP (Online Analytical Processing) database to support complex analytical queries on U.S. National Parks, focusing on their biodiversity.
-The ETL pipeline processes raw biodiversity data from U.S. National Parks into a structured format for analysis in a PostgreSQL database.
+This project builds a partially normalised OLAP (Online Analytical Processing) database to support complex analytical queries on U.S. National Parks, focusing on their biodiversity.
+The ETL pipeline processes raw biodiversity data from the U.S. National Parks Service into a structured format for analysis in a PostgreSQL database.

-The pipeline includes:
+### Pipeline includes:

-- **Data Extraction**: Raw data is collected from public sources.
+- **Data Extraction**: Collects raw data from public sources.
-- **Data Transformation**: The data is cleaned and standardised, fixing missing values and normalising species names.
+- **Data Transformation**: Cleans and standardises the data, fixing missing values and normalising species names.
-- **Data Loading**: Loads the transformed data into a PostgreSQL database designed for complex analysis.
+- **Data Loading**: Loads the transformed data into a PostgreSQL database for complex analysis.

 ### Features

-- **Data Quality**: The pipeline fixes duplicates, inconsistencies, and missing values to ensure reliable data.
+- **Data Quality**: Resolves duplicates, inconsistencies, and missing values to ensure reliable data.
 - **Geospatial Analysis**: Integrates geospatial data to explore species distributions within park boundaries.
-- **Modular Design**: Takes an OOP approach making it easy to add new species categories to the database.
+- **Modular Design**: Uses an object-oriented approach, making it easy to add new species categories.
-- **Error Handling and Logging**: Tracks every step with detailed logs and handles errors efficiently.
+- **Error Handling and Logging**: Provides detailed logs and manages errors efficiently.
-- **Consistency Checks**: Runs tests to ensure primary keys (`park_code` and `species_code`) have a unique constraint.
+- **Consistency Checks**: Ensures unique constraints for primary keys (`park_code` and `species_code`).

 ---

 ### [Extract Transform Module](ExtractTransform)

-Data was sourced from an open source [Kaggle Dataset](https://www.kaggle.com/datasets/nationalparkservice/park-biodiversity?select=species.csv) provided by the US National Parks service.
+Data was sourced from an open-source [Kaggle Dataset](https://www.kaggle.com/datasets/nationalparkservice/park-biodiversity?select=species.csv) provided by the U.S. National Parks Service.

-The main transformation process subsets the data by category, (`Bird`, `Mammal`, `Reptile`, ...) and normalises the taxonomic records.
-As the records represent National Parks across the USA, often the `scientific_name` (representing *Genus species*) had many; associated common names, typographical errors, and ambiguities.
-This project necessitates the creation of a master table of taxonomic information; `order, family, scientific_name, common_name` in order to assign a unique reference number to each species and thus abstract it from the records.
+The main transformation process subsets the data by category (`Bird`, `Mammal`, `Reptile`, etc.) and normalises the taxonomic records.
+Species often have multiple common names, typographical errors, and ambiguities.
+To address this, a master table of taxonomic information (`order`, `family`, `scientific_name`, `common_name`) was created, assigning a unique reference number to each species.

-As a simple example, we consider the bird of prey species; *Accipiter gentilis* which had the following associated common names:
+Example: Considering *Accipiter gentilis* (Northern Goshawk), various common names were normalised:

 | scientific_name    | common_names                               |
 |--------------------|--------------------------------------------|